digital-fabric/uringmachine/README.md

 - Simpler management of pending operation lifetime.
 - Do not insist on structured concurrency, just provide the APIs necessary to create actors and to supervise the execution of fibers.

+### Cancellation

+When working with io_uring, managing the life cycle of asynchronous operations is quite tricky, especially with regards to cancellation.
+This is due to the fact each operation lives on both sides of the userspace-kernel divide.
+This means that when cancelling an operation, we cannot free, or dispose of any resources associated with the operation, until we know for sure that the kernel side is also done with the operation.

+As stated above, working with fibers allows us to keep operation metadata and associated data (such as buffers etc) on the stack, which can greatly simplify the managing of the operation's lifetime, as well as significantly reduce heap allocations.

+When a cancellation does occur, UringMachine issues a cancellation (using `io_uring_prep_cancel64`), and then waits for the corresponding CQE (with a `-ECANCELED` result).

+### No scheduler, no runqueue

+UringMachine manages the scheduling of fibers by relying solely on io_uring CQE's.
+There's no list of ready fibers, no runqueue.
+Manually scheduling fibers is done by issuing `NOP` operations and then processing CQE's one by one.

 ## Example